 You can use two methods to achieve a tube-like distortion effect inside of Vital:

 - By using parallel distortion filtering

-By using these two workarounds, you’ll now be able to emulate tube distortion inside of Vital!
+By using these two workarounds, you’ll now be able to emulate tube distortion in Vital!

 These free synths prove that you can make great music without spending a dime.

 Our top 5 SSDs & HDDs for music production setups, our recommendations, and more.

 Learn what makes this VST stand out, the all about Vital Pro, and more!

 Learn how to overcome beat block, reclaim your inspiration, and finish more music!